inf-wehale/va-coffee-maker-demo/psoc-e84-ai/README.md

    ![](images/terminal-voice-assistant-demo.png)

-4. Speak the wake word "OK Infineon" and one of the commands from this [list](./proj_cm55/source/voice_assistant/va_models/Smart_Lights_Demo/command_list_Smart_Lights_Demo.txt).
+4. Speak the wake word "Coffee Maker" and one of the commands from this [list](./proj_cm55/source/voice_assistant/va_models/Coffee/command_list_Coffee.txt).
 To change the wake word and commands, see the [Design and implementation](docs/design_and_implementation.md) section.
 Note that after speaking the wake word, the kit's blue LED keeps breathing till a timeout occurs or a command is spoken

 5. Confirm that the command is printed correctly in the terminal